RijzX10/Data-Analytics-End-to-End-Projects/NETFLIX Data Analysis(Python + Power BI)/readme.md

 # OTT Data Analysis & Dashboard

 ## 📌 Project Overview
-This project analyzes **OTT (Over-the-Top) streaming platform data**, specifically from Netflix, using **Python for data cleaning & analysis** and **Power BI for visualization**.
-The goal is to extract insights into streaming trends, content availability, and genre distributions to enhance decision-making.
+This project analyzes **OTT (Over-the-Top) streaming platform data**, specifically from Netflix, using **Python for data cleaning & analysis** and **Power BI for data visualization**.
+The goal is to extract insights into streaming trends, content availability, and genre distributions in TV Shows and Movies that has been available in Netflix over the years.

+The datasets that are required i.e. the original dataset and the cleaned dataset which will be used further in Power BI are available in the **Dataset** Folder.

 ## 📊 Features
 - **Python Data Cleaning & Processing**: Uses `pandas` and `numpy` to clean and prepare Netflix dataset.
 - **Power BI Dashboard**: Interactive dashboard visualizing content distribution, trends, and insights.
-- **Exploratory Data Analysis (EDA)**: Statistical insights into the dataset.
 - **Genre & Category Analysis**: Breakdown of content by type, genre, and country.
 - **Time-Based Insights**: Trend analysis of content releases over the years.